Alex Jones indicates he will plead the fifth

 The Infowars host also claims that the committee violated the rules of the House by “issuing a deposition subpoena to Jones without Defendant [Chairman Bennie] Thompson first consulting with a duly appointed minority ranking member on the Select Committee”.

 Mr Jones calls the insurrection a “well-known episode on January 6” and adds that an Infowars staffer was arrested during the riot.
-He defends Mr Trump’s false claims that the 2020 election was stolen, saying that his “questions” were “all fairly prompted by the first mass mail-in voting presidential election”.
+The associate, Owen Shroyer, is facing misdemenour charges after breaching police lines at the Capitol.
+Mr Jones defends Mr Trump’s false claims that the 2020 election was stolen, saying that his “questions” were “all fairly prompted by the first mass mail-in voting presidential election”.

+The rightwing media figure also questions whether Wyoming Republican Representative Liz Cheney, who serves on the Democrat-led committee along with Illinois Republican Representative Adam Kinzinger, is still a member of the GOP.

+“A question exists as to whether Defendant Cheney is still a member of the Republican Party,” the lawsuit states.
+“The Wyoming Republican Party has expelled her as a member, and Chairman Thompson's act of appointing her to the position of Vice Chair confirms under House Rules that she is a member of the Democrat party because House Rule XI(2)(d) states that vice chairs are to be members of the majority party.”

 Register for free to continue reading